zkemail/email-recovery/README.md

 2. Once you have those 3 addresses, you need to run the following script in [email-recovery](https://github.com/zkemail/email-recovery/blob/main/script/DeployUniversalEmailRecoveryModule.s.sol).
 3. Then you will have a new instance of the `UniversalEmailRecoveryModule` deployed and you are ready to test it.
 To see a working example of how you can add the module to a 7579 account and execute recovery, you can check out the permissionless scripts [here](https://github.com/zkemail/email-recovery-example-scripts), which has an [accompanying guide](https://docs.zk.email/account-recovery/permissionless-guide).

-### Deploying email-recovery contracts
+### Deploying `email-recovery` contracts

-If the `UserOverrideableDKIMRegistry`, `Groth16Verifier`, `Verifier` and `EmailAuth` have not been deployed on your chosen network, you can run everything from one script in this repo.
+If the `UserOverrideableDKIMRegistry`, `Groth16Verifier`, `Verifier` and `EmailAuth` have already been deployed on your chosen network, you can run everything from one script in this repo.

 1. Set the required environment variables in your `.env` file.
 Run the following script in [email-recovery](https://github.com/zkemail/email-recovery/blob/main/script/DeployUniversalEmailRecoveryModule.s.sol).
 2. Once everything is deployed, you will have a new instance of the `UniversalEmailRecoveryModule` along with the accomanying ZK Email contracts.
 To see a working example of how you can add the module to a 7579 account and execute recovery, you can check out the permissionless scripts [here](https://github.com/zkemail/email-recovery-example-scripts), which has an [accompanying guide](https://docs.zk.email/account-recovery/permissionless-guide).

 ### Relayer

 If a relayer is not running on the new network, you'll need to run that also.
-For the relayer, here are the instructions https://github.com/zkemail/email-tx-builder/blob/email-recovery/packages/relayer/README.md.
+For the relayer, here are the [instructions](https://github.com/zkemail/email-tx-builder/blob/email-recovery/packages/relayer/README.md).

 ## Threat model